Mixed Multitudes exposes diverse groups of Jews and fellow travelers to the beauty and power of Jewish life, tradition, and conversation.

 A Bit About Me

 Rabbi Shira Stutman is a nationally known faith-based leader and change-maker with more than twenty years of experience motivating and inspiring groups large and small, most recently as the founding rabbi of Sixth & I in Washington DC.
 She teaches and speaks nationally on topics including growing welcoming Jewish spiritual communities; building the connective tissues between different types of people; and the current American Jewish community zeitgeist.
 She was named one of "America's Most Inspiring Rabbis" by the The Jewish Forward and a T'ruah "Rabbinic Human Rights Hero," among other awards.
 She graduated from Columbia University and the Reconstructionist Rabbinical College, where she was a Wexner Graduate Fellow.
-She is a co-host of PRX podcast Chutzpod! alongside actor Joshua Malina.
+She is a co-host of PRX podcast Chutzpod! alongside Hanna Rosin.